OfficeDev/outlook-dev-docs/docs/add-ins/addin-tutorial.md

 })();
 ```

 Save all of your changes and run `npm start` if the server isn't already running.
 Open Outlook and compose a new message.
-When you click on the **Insert gist** button, you should see a task pane open on the right-hand side.
-When you select a gist and click **Insert**, the gist should get inserted into the body.
+When you choose the **Insert gist** button, you should see a task pane open on the right-hand side.
+When you select a gist and choose **Insert**, the gist should be inserted into the body.

 ![A screenshot of the add-in task pane](images/addin-tutorial/addin-taskpane.PNG)